 The Mary Seacole Trust

 The Mary Seacole Trust was established to ensure the legacy of Mary Seacole continues to be embraced throughout educational establishments and communities across the UK.

-Medical Relations partner, Trevor Sterling, is chair of The Mary Seacole Trust following the unveiling of the statue to honour the Jamaican-born nurse who cared for wounded British soldiers during the Crimean War.
+Senior partner, Trevor Sterling, is chair of The Mary Seacole Trust following the unveiling of the statue to honour the Jamaican-born nurse who cared for wounded British soldiers during the Crimean War.

 Moore Barlow has offices in London, Southampton, Richmond, Guildford, Lymington and Woking.
-Contact us if you would like more information about how we work with charities.
+Please Contact us if you would like more information about how we work with charities.